carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 See Also
 ========

-A lot of these comments and recommendations have been culled for other sources.
+A lot of these comments and recommendations have been culled from other sources.
 Two particularly important books for our work are:

 #. `Effective C++